 School is in Session

 If you are a parent, taking your child out of school mid-year is something you will have to think about.
 Many parents choose to wait until summer to allow their children time to cope with the move and get ready to make new friends at the start of the new school year.
+Depending on your child’s personality, this is something to keep in mind.
+If they are more introverted or feel deeply rooted in your community, they may have a more challenging time adjusting.
+We put together an entire blog about helping your children adjust to moving.
+You can check it out here.

 Spring is notorious for rain.
 Water on your belongings can wreak havoc, especially if they are going into storage.
 While not a huge deal, prepping to move in the rain is something you should consider if you plan to move in the spring.
+Don’t let it be a total dealbreaker, though!
+Despite spring moving meaning rain may be in the forecast, there are plenty of things you can do to prepare.
+Getting furniture covers like mattress and sofa covers can help keep your items dry, even if it rains.
+Placing your belongings in plastic containers versus traditional moving boxes will ensure everything stays dry.
+You may have to get a bit more creative when moving in spring, but it shouldn’t stop you from moving into your dream home.

 Expensive Moving Costs